tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I advanced in my new project of an ecommerce.
 I started to build the form to add a new product to the site.
 I learned about the vantage of using async await and promises rather than callback functions.

 **Thoughts**: Async await let the code very clean.
 I'm so sad that I didn't learn this before.
 But now that I know, I'm improving my skills!

+### Day 67 July 20, 2020

+**Today's Progress**: Today I learned about arrow functions and how to get and treat files upload in my html with Javascript.
+The most difficult part is to find a way to remove the files with click.
+Tomorrow I'll keep trying it!

+**Thoughts**: I'm studying too much these days, I really found my passion.
+Web programming is so good!
+See things happen is really incredible!